johanhm/ForwarderSoftware/XT28API/README.txt

 \image html xt28Bild.jpeg "XT28 Extractor Forwarder"

  ### So what is active Dampening? ###
- To minimize the damage to the soil while driving in the forest and making the driving more confterbole the XT28 Forwarder wheels is equioped with pendelum arms and hydralic cylinders.
+ To minimize the damage to the soil while driving in the forest and making the driving more comfortable the XT28 Forwarder wheels is equipped with pendulum arms and hydraulic cylinders.
- With the hydralic cylinders the wheels can move upp and down, wich means that its possibole to keep the machine leveld and the pressure between the wheels distribiuted.
-This amazing thecnolegy enables the drivers to drive up to twicve as fast while still beeing more confterbole while driving then you are today.
-This is the future of the forest industri.
+ With the hydraulic cylinders the wheels can move up and down, which means that its possible to keep the machine leveled and the pressure between the wheels distributed.
+This amazing technology enables the drivers to drive up to twice as fast while still being more comfortable while driving then you are today.
+This is the future of the forest industry.

- ### How to achive Active dampening? ###
+ ### How to achieve Active dampening? ###

- The Api struckture is seen in a figure below
+ The API structure is seen in a figure below

-\image html xt28API.png "XT28 api Structure and dependencys"
+\image html xt28API.png "XT28 API Structure and dependency"

-The api contains the following moduels and sub moduels
+The API contains the following modules and sub modules

- - \ref ADC
+ - \ref AD
 	+ \ref ADPID
 	+ \ref ADSH
 	+ \ref ADSM